 Because dinosaurs are always a popular topic in the library, we made a mascot dino for our books.
 He guards books but never bites them, just marks our spot.
 We used some recycled paper for each creation.
 Meet the scraposaurus, we think he’s harmless and kinda handy.

 Our lego wall is up and running and the friends using it have created some interesting items putting it to use.
 There are not enough hours in the day to play legos according to many of these hard working builders.
 Need inspiration?
 You can always visit the lego site for some amazing ideas and motivation.
 We also have a few books with lego inspiration stored around the lego shelves.
 Our lego wall has been great for community building and a relaxation destination, but it has also helped us express what we know about what we are reading!
 Studying insects?
 It’s a great time to build one to show its body parts.
 Reading about the weather?
 Design a cool umbrella or storm cloud structure.
+Math legoing is easily the best way to see your work on a wall!
+Come try some perimeter, area, or shape design built by you.
 The ideas (unlike the legos) are endless.
 Legos are functional in our library.

 Our most frequent customers come on a lego lunch pass with a buddy.
 A quick bite then off to the wall to build for the rest of their lunch period.